laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/unit-projects/unit-three-project-requirements.md

 -  **Write DRY code.**

 - In a SPA, communication with the backend is via AJAX.
 Build **RESTful APIs to CRUD your data entities (resources)** and perform other functionality via AJAX.
-In a React app, the best practice for AJAX related logic should be organized in "service" modules, not component modules.

 - **Be consistent** with your code style.

 - **Clearly name variables and functions** - remember, variables are usually named as **nouns** and functions as **verbs**.

-- **Write well-formatted HTML/CSS/JS.** Properly formatting your code makes it more readable.
-Improperly formatted code infers sloppiness.

 - **Comment your code where it makes sense**.
 Most code is self-documenting, however, comments help explain complicated code.